cxli233/SimpleTidy_GeneCoEx/README.md

 # Mean separation plots for candidate genes
 ## Pull out direct neighbors
-We did a bunch of analyes, now what?
+We did a bunch of analyzes, now what?
 A common "ultimate" goal for gene co-expression analyses is to find new candidate genes, which are genes co-expressed with bait genes.
 After doing network analysis, this is very easy to find.
 We can either look at what other genes are in module 8, which both our bait genes are in, or we can look at direct neighbors of bait genes.